 About three weeks ago the Fashion-MNIST dataset of Zalando’s article images, which is a great replacement of classical MNIST dataset, was released.
-In the following article we will try to build a strong classifier using H2O and R.
+In the following article we will try to build a strong classifier using H2O and R. If you want to read more on image detection & image classification please go to linked articles.

 Each example is a 28×28 grayscale image, associated with a label from 10 classes: